12 Tough Questions (and Answers) About Home Office Deductions

 Question: Can I put a home office anywhere?

-Julian Block: A primary rule in figuring if your office meets the IRS criteria is that you must use the space exclusively and on a regular basis for your business, and it must be your primary place of business.
-Here, you might add a partition to define your space.
+Julian Block: For your office to meet IRS criteria, you must use the space exclusively and on a regular basis for your business, and it must be your primary place of business.
+You must also be self-employed; employees aren’t eligible.

 12 Tough Questions (and Answers) About Home Office DeductionsYour Backyard Office

-J.B.: A separate structure is easy for the IRS to identify as a qualifying home office, as long as you use it regularly and exclusively for business.
-If you use Form 8829 to take actual expenses, you can depreciate the entire cost to build a separate office structure.
+J.B.: All of it, as long as the separate structure is easy for the IRS to identify as a qualifying home office, and as long as you use it regularly and exclusively for business.
+If you use Form 8829 to take actual expenses, you can depreciate the cost of the separate structure, not counting the value of the land.

 Image: Decorated Shed